 ‘Finding A Tenant’ Guide For Landlords- How To Find Tenants

-Below is a few ideas on how a landlord can maximize the chances of finding tenants quickly and effectively, subsequently minimizing the amount of time a property remains unoccupied.
+Here’s a few ideas and concepts on how a landlord can maximize the chances of finding tenants quickly and effectively, consequently minimizing void periods and saving a pile of cash!

 Market your property on the biggest property portals online, like Rightmove

-These websites will charge a small premium for the service, but from my experience, it’s worth it.
+These websites will charge a small premium for the service, but it’s worth it.

 Make sure your property is well presented

 It goes without saying that no one wants to live in a miserable bucket of turd.
 Before taking viewings, make sure the place looks clean and smells clean.
 And, don’t neglect the garden :)

 A well presented property will get snapped up quickly as long as the price is right.
 Remember, there’s no point taking viewings if you don’t have anything decent to sell, otherwise you’ll be wasting everyone’s time, including your own.

 Be realistic with your asking price